-- Dogs will be charged at £2.00 each for each day.
-Tickets for dogs can only be purchased at the booking office on the day.
+- Dogs will be charged at £3.00 each for each day.
+Tickets for dogs will be available for purchase in advance online soon (see the Day Dated Rover tickets) or at the booking office on the day.

 Please note that entry to all stations and associated facilities (shops, cafés etc) on the GWSR will be by ticket only.
 There will be no free site entry.

 Visitors will be issued with an ID card, which could be asked for at any time and place - don't forget there is a war on.